Using Patching & visible mending to repair your clothes

 Patching Clothes

 Thread your needle with a length of thread about 30-40cm long, either add a knot at the opposite end to the needle or do two short stitches over each other to secure the thread to patch.
+Then you can start stitching to secure the patch in place.
+Here is how to use running stitch or seed stitch.

 Carry on making these lines of straight stitches, known as a running stitch, over the whole area of the patch.
 You can stitch your rows close together or leave bigger gaps between each one.
-You can draw a grid so the stitches are consistent or it can be done by eye.
 It doesn’t have to be straight, circles and ovals work well.

-Before you reach the end of your length of thread, you can do two small stitches over each other to secure the thread and trim close to fabric or tie a knot at the back of the fabric to secure the thread.
+Before you reach the end of your length of thread, do two small stitches over each other to secure the thread and trim close to fabric or tie a knot at the back of the fabric to secure the thread.